I get it — the idea of saving isn’t the most exciting thing in the world.

 A savings account is a type of deposit account similar to a money market account.
 Typically, a bank or credit union will pay interest on your savings account and limit the number of withdrawals you can make each month.
 You can link your savings to a checking account and make transfers between the two.

 Traditional savings accounts don’t tend to earn much in terms of interest.
 However, online banks have become more and more popular because of their ability to offer higher interest rates on savings accounts.
 This is because of their lower overhead cost due to not having brick-and-mortar locations.
+Opening one online is easy.

 Savings Accounts: Pros & Cons